octo-topi/database-training/modules.md

 Key concepts:
 - selectivity (strong - weak) and cardinality
+- index
-- index and partitions
+- partitions

+Practice:
-- materialized views
+- create index
+- get use case when not used
+- get use case when used

 #### Gathering statistics